 Work study jobs at M State

-- Flexible work schedules are based on department needs
+- Flexible work schedules based on department needs

-- Most jobs are tied to the M State academic calendar
+- Most jobs tied to M State academic calendar

 Here's the scoop on work study